Wigan-Coding-Meet-Up/hello-world/START-HERE.md

 &#60;p&#62;Hello, I am a Paragraph!&#60;/p&#62;

 Notice how we have an opening &#60;p&#62; and a closing &#60;/p&#62; tags.
-Most elements in HTML require opening and closing tag.
+Most elements in HTML require opening and closing tags.
 The difference if you look closely, is a /.
 There are elements that don't require a closing tag, we will get to those later!

+* Read more about

 ___